 - Build up to 10-20 drops 2x per day

 *** This info comes directly from the corporate website.

-In review, Black Seed Oil is a natural product worth exploring.
+In conclusion, Black Seed Oil is a natural product worth exploring.
 It has many health benefits and is a great alternative to CBD.
 If you’re looking for a high quality Black Seed Oil at a fair price, I would highly recommend the HB Naturals Black Seed Oil.
 If you’d like to learn more, or potentially order a bottle, check out my website.

 On the other hand, I’d also like to hear your thoughts.
 Have you used Black Seed Oil before?
 If so, how did it help you?
 Leave a comment below to let me know what you think.
 Thank you.

 Disclaimer: This product is a supplement and is not designed to diagnose, treat, cure, or prevent any disease.
 Individual result will vary.
 Please consult with your doctor or a licensed medical professional before tanking any new supplement.
 Plus, I am an independent affiliate with HB Naturals.